Tmuat/handmade-by-ellie/README.md

 #### User Story:

-> As a **admin user**, I want to be able to adjust order status' and send corresponding.emails to users who have made purchases.
+> As a **admin user**, I want to be able to adjust order status' and send corresponding emails to users who have made purchases.

 **Acceptance Criteria**